-Scrum Teams succeed best with a solid foundation and this two-day (PSF) Professional Scrum Foundations course prepares individuals or teams to begin effectively using Scrum immediately.
-The Scrum framework, mechanics, and roles of Scrum are emphasized with a focus on practical application.
+Scrum Teams succeed best with a solid foundation.
+This two-day Professional Scrum Foundations (PSF) course prepares individuals and teams to use Scrum effectively.
+Scrum’s roles, events, artifacts and rules are emphasized with a focus on practical application.

-Common missteps in the adoption of Scrum have been seen over and over again across industries, companies, and teams.
-Rather than coaching teams back from a poorly functioning Scrum implementation, PSF exposes these common missteps, increases the awareness of the associated symptoms, and provides prescriptive guidance to avoid going off track.
+Common missteps in the adoption of Scrum have been seen over and over again.
+Rather than coaching teams back from a poorly functioning Scrum implementation, PSF exposes these common missteps.
+It increases the awareness of the associated symptoms, and provides prescriptive guidance to avoid going off track.

-PSF is most effective as a training event for a dedicated team.
+The PSF course is most effective as a training event for a dedicated team.

 In addition to the subjects noted below, students actively participate in the Scrum process with realistic and practical hands-on exercises that reinforce the learning points.
 Practicing Scrum ensures that students complete the class with new skills in addition to new knowledge and theory.